Institutional Biosafety Committee

 Human Gene Therapy Resources

-Amendments to Streamline Review of Gene Therapy Trials and Transform the RAC to NExTRAC – April 2019: On August 16, 2018, the NIH director proposed streamlining the federal framework for oversight of gene therapy.
-This would eliminate duplicative review and reporting requirements for human gene transfer protocols.
-After a 60-day public comment period, the NIH Guidelines have been updated to reflect these changes and the RAC (NIH Recombinant DNA Advisory Committee) has been renamed the Novel and Exceptional Technology and Research Advisory Committee (NExTRAC).
+Amendments to Streamline Review of Gene Therapy Trials and Transform the RAC to NExTRAC – April 2024: In August 2018, the NIH and FDA announced a joint proposal to streamline duplicative and burdensome oversight over gene therapy.
+In response, the NIH released an amended NIH Guidelines.
+The amended version removes the requirement to register and report on human gene therapy protocols under NIH Guidelines to NIH.
+Additionally, the RAC (NIH Recombinant DNA Advisory Committee) has been renamed the Novel and Exceptional Technology and Research Advisory Committee (NExTRAC).

 Scroll to Top